Meldra Rosenberg: Early life

 Meldra Rosenberg was born on 23 January 2002 in Latvia to a mixed Latvian-German family, with her father being Latvian and her mother German.

 Rosenberg began her modeling career at the age of 11.

 Career

 Modeling and beauty pageants

 In 2024, Rosenberg won Miss Supertalent World Season 20, a televised model competition held in PyeongChang, South Korea, where she competed against 50 other models.

 Following this achievement, she was selected as the official representative of Latvia for the Miss Supranational 2025 pageant, which took place on 27 June 2025 in Poland.

 Event hosting and fashion

 During Paris Fashion Week Spring/Summer 2025 (SS25), she participated as both a runway model and an event host at The Westin Paris – Vendôme.

 Pageantry in 2025

 Miss Supranational

 Rosenberg represented Latvia at Miss Supranational 2025, held in Lesser Poland, but was unplaced; she also marked Latvia's return to the pageant after a 10-year absence.

 Miss Universe

-On 6 September, Rosenberg was crowned Miss Universe Latvia 2025 and will represent her country at the upcoming Miss Universe pageant, to be held in Thailand in November.
+On 6 September, Rosenberg was crowned Miss Universe Latvia 2025 and represented her country at the Miss Universe pageant, which was held in Thailand on 21 November 2025.